fdefelici/clove-unit/README.md

 # IDE Extension
 For the one, who prefer UI oriented test executor, `CLove-Unit` is supported on the following IDEs:
+* `Visual Studio`: available from [VS Market Place](https://marketplace.visualstudio.com/items?itemName=fdefelici.vs-clove-unit)
-* `Visual Studio Code`:  Extension is available from the [VSCode Market Place](https://marketplace.visualstudio.com/items?itemName=fdefelici.vscode-clove-unit).
+* `Visual Studio Code`:  available from the [VSCode Market Place](https://marketplace.visualstudio.com/items?itemName=fdefelici.vscode-clove-unit).

 Have a look and enjoy ;-)